 Frequently asked questions

-Q: Will there be a separate bus pass/fare for BRT and LTC buses?
+Q: Will there be a separate bus pass/fare for rapid transit and LTC buses?

-No. Passengers will pay one fare to ride any bus in London, whether it’s on the BRT network or on a regular LTC route.
-Passengers travelling on a combination of BRT buses and regular buses within a single trip will use transfers, just as they do today.
+No. The same fare will apply to every bus in London, whether it’s a rapid transit bus or a regular LTC bus.
+Passengers travelling on a combination of rapid transit buses and regular buses within a single trip will use transfers, just like today.

-Q: Will the same discounted rates apply for BRT buses as they do for LTC buses?
+Q: Will the same LTC discounted rates apply for rapid transit buses?